The Stones of Britain

 Jon Cannon

-For over a decade, Jon was ‘Keeper of the Fabric’ and then ‘Canon Historian’ at Bristol Cathedral.
-His memorial, carved into the Cathedral’s Berkeley Chapel, acknowledges his contribution to the building and his broader impact on the understanding and appreciation of religious structures.
+For more than a decade, Jon was ‘Keeper of the Fabric’, then ‘Canon Historian’ at Bristol Cathedral, and his memorial, carved into the fabric of the Cathedral’s Berkeley Chapel, recognises his contribution to the building, and his wider contribution to the understanding and appreciation of religious buildings.

 Jon wrote: ‘I have a vocation, and it’s to do with places; with communicating, enthusing, analysing - in short, extollagising - about the nature of ‘old places’, and what makes them tick.’